Breaking resistance of pathogenic bacteria by chemical dysregulation

 My team and I tackle this challenge by deliberately going beyond established modes of action (MoA).
 To achieve this, we present breakingBAC: a three-tiered chemical strategy to dysregulate bacterial physiology.

-Tier 1: Activators of Bacterial Hydrolases
+Tier 1: Small Molecule Activators

 First, we will develop small molecule activators of crucial bacterial hydrolases to deregulate the degradation of proteins, leading to devastating physiological effects.
 Although enzyme stimulation has several advantages over inhibition, this concept is still in its infancy.
+We thus showcase principles of activator discovery and demonstrate their potency against diverse pathogens.

 Second, we recently discovered the complexation of free cellular heme by antibiotic isonitriles leading to a dysregulation of porphyrin biosynthesis and a corresponding induction of oxidative stress.
+Although these isonitriles are too large to access protein-bound heme, we will tailor their structure to additionally target heme-dependent enzymes of the stress response.
+The aim is to develop molecules bearing a dual MoA:

 1. Stress induction